RomHartmann/todo_tracker/README.md

 ### View
-I'd been meaning to re-familiarize myself with web development using Django for a while, and your little project seemd like such a good vehicle to do that.
+I'd been meaning to re-familiarize myself with web development using Django for a while, and your little project seemed like such a good vehicle to do that.
 So I've attached it in exchange for not just giving it to you sooner. :)

 You can find the little UI at  `http://localhost:<port>/view/`  (Default `8000` for django, `8001` for docker)